-- As part of active social media engagement, it is considered good practice to proactively monitor the Internet for public postings about the school. - The school will not respond to comments on social media as it is used as a oneway communication tool for events etc.
+- As part of active social media engagement, it is considered good practice to proactively monitor the Internet for public postings about the school.
+The school use Boost+ Reputation Monitor in order to do this. - The school will not respond to comments on social media as it is used as a oneway communication tool for events etc.